clg-du/r-crash-course/lectures/lecture_05/lecture_5.md

-Lecture 3: Vectors in R
+Lecture 5: Vectors in R
 ================
 2024-08-22

-In this lecture, we will learn about vectors in R. These are essential data structures in R that allow us to store and manipulate data efficiently.
+In this lecture, we will learn about vectors in R.

+These are essential data structures in R that allow us to store and manipulate data efficiently.

-Later in this course, we will also cover list, matrices and data frames, which are more complex data structures in R. It is important, however, to understand vectors before moving on to these more advanced topics.
+Later in this course, we will also cover list, matrices and data frames, which are more complex data structures in R.

+It is important, however, to understand vectors before moving on to these more advanced topics.

+## Vectors in R

 Vectors in R…